top of page

 Ultra-Violet Radiation

-UV radiation is part of the light spectrum that reaches the earth from the sun.
-It’s wavelengths are invisible to the naked eye.
+UV radiation is part of the light spectrum that reaches the Earth from the sun.
+Its wavelengths are invisible to the naked eye.
 These wavelengths are classified as UVA, UVB, or UVC.
-UVA and UVB rays reach earth, while most UVC rays are absorbed by the ozone layer.
+UVA and UVB rays reach Earth, while most UVC rays are absorbed by the ozone layer.

 Both UVA and UVB play an important role in causing premature skin aging, eye damage (including cataracts), and skin cancers.
 They also suppress the immune system, reducing your ability to fight off disease.